 - Acid Control (ranitidine)

 Sanofi and Boehringer Ingelheim are the big pharma companies and drugmakers of Zantac.
-These companies have made huge profits off of a drug that may have exposed many, many people to potential cancer risks.
+These companies have made huge profits from a drug that may have exposed many people to potential cancer risks.
 Personal injury lawyers like John Foy & Associates are dedicated to holding them responsible.

 The Risks of NDMA